Computing at Catchgate

 In terms of the specific Computing curriculum, our intent is that: -

-- We celebrate the cultural capital intent outlined above by encouraging children to communicate effectively using Computing and technology in a range of ways.
+- We celebrate the cultural capital intent outlined below by encouraging children to communicate effectively using Computing and technology in a range of ways.

-- We use FreeFlow info and social media channels to keep parents up to date with events in school and reaching the audience of the wider community.
-This will also encourage conversations at home between pupils and their parents/carers.
+- We use social media channels to keep parents up to date with events in school and reaching the audience of the wider community.
+Further to this we also use Microsoft Office 365 as an online tool for the children to use both at home and at school.
+This will encourage conversations at home between pupils and their parents/carers and allow us to continue learning in the event of school closures.

 - Through Computing, PSHE and events such as Safer Internet Day and Anti-Bullying Week, we also ensure that children know the importance of using technology safely and respectfully, becoming safer digital citizens.
 This will leave them prepared for the possible pitfalls of an increasingly connected world, but excited by the infinite opportunities it has to offer.